How to enrol

 Charges: these apply to elective subjects in lower school and all upper school courses.
 High-cost electives are subjects that cost an additional value to participate in the course.
 There is a high demand for these subjects and payment of all charges associated with electives is compulsory.
 If you cannot provide funds to support these projects your child/children will be able to attend another program to support in their total education.

 Any family who is unable to meet payment deadlines or wish to arrange scheduled payments are welcome to contact the Business Manager to discuss payment options.
 Payments may be made via

 (Please include Student Name & year for identification)

 The Western Australian Department of Education provides an allowance to assist eligible families with secondary schooling costs.
 Click the link below to find out more.

-A link to the Secondary Assistance Scheme application form can be found on the 'Forms' page of our website.
+A link to the Secondary Assistance Scheme application form and the ABSTUDY Supplement Allowance form can be found on the 'Parent Information' page of our website, under Contribution & Charges.

 It is important that ALL Charges & Contributions are paid to enable the school to continue to provide quality education to all students.

 Have you ever wondered which school buses are available in your area?
 Or what the difference is between the orange and green school buses?

 There are lots of different bus routes in Albany, covering all parts of town and servicing all schools.
 This map will help you see which buses are operating near your place, and lets you know who to contact to find out more.

 Catching the school bus is a great way to reduce parking congestion around the school, provides a safe way for children to get to school, and helps to support kids to be independent.